 To achieve this, frequencies of the +1 allele were compared between the MMRp and MMRd groups for each marker using a two-tailed Mann-Whitney U test, crucially this allows us to check for marker-specific differences, something that was not done in the previous study.
 Additionally, a directional AUC was calculated, where higher AUC values indicate greater frequencies in the MMRd group, and lower values suggest higher frequencies in the MMRp group.
 This analysis was repeated for the -2, -1, and 0 length alleles (Figure 2).

-Figure 2.
-Plot showing markers and the degree in which allele frequency significantly differs between MMRp and MMRd groups in each of the 6 datasets.
-Each marker is represented as a point, with color to indicate significance (blue : no significance, yellow : slight significance, red : very significant), and AUC to indicate directionality (AUC < 0.5 : frequencies are higher in MMRp group, AUC > 0.5 : frequencies are higher in MMRd group).
+Figure 2. b Differences between allele frequencies between MMRp and MMRd samples in 6 datasets.
+Each marker is represented as a point, with color to indicate significance (blue : no significance, yellow : slight significance, red : very significant), and AUC to indicate directionality (AUC < 0.5 : frequencies are higher in MMRp group, AUC > 0.5

 These results are in general agreement with our previous observation.
-The same pattern was successfully replicated in the new CRC datasets, but not in the CMMRD dataset.
+The same pattern was observedreplicated in the new CRC datasets, but not in the CMMRD dataset.
 The behaviour of each allele is, in general, consistent between datasets with exception to the +1 allele which has a strong MMRp tendency in the CRC datasets, with this tendency being weaker in the EC datasets, and nonexistent in the CMMRD dataset.

-It is also interesting to note that for 1 particular marker (DEPDC2), the +1 allele has the same behaviour as the deletion alleles, that is, being more frequent in the MMRd group.
+It is also interesting to note that for 1 particular marker (DEPDC2), the +1 allele has the same behaviour as the deletion alleles, ti.e, it is more frequent in the MMRd group.
 This is the sole significant (yellow) marker in the ”right” (AUC>0.5) direction for the +1 allele in all of the datasets.

-Since datasets of the same condition behave similarly, this justifies their merging in future analysis.
+Since datasets of the same condition (i.e <list conditions) behave similarly, this justifies their merging in future analysis.

-2.2 With UMI
+2.2 Analysis using UMI for error correction and duplicate exclusion.

 Next, we performed the same analysis using consensus sequence obtained from UMI groupings (D1, D2) to check if PCR